-- In Palau, there are certain plants, animals and "stones" that are important in custom.
-Taro is used in traditional marriage and death ceremonies.
+- In Vanuatu, there are certain plants, animals and "stones" that are important in custom.
+For example, yams are used in traditional marriage and death ceremonies, and tree ferns are important for carving tam-tams and other artifacts.
 As our climate changes, some of these plants and animals will disappear.
 Will traditional knowledge and cultural practices be affected? - Will climate change have an impact on community structures?
 Will there be more conflict over natural resources?
 Will this lead to a break-down of the unity that exists in many rural communities?
-Or will it make people care more for each other and make their communities even more unified?

-• Do you think that any new opportunities may arise because of climate change?
+Or will it make people care more for each other and make their communities even more unified? - Do you think that any new opportunities may arise because of climate change?
 Can the production of certain crops be increased because of the warmer temperatures?
 Are there any other ways in which people might benefit?